First: the how I’m reading.

 Next: the how I’m posting.

-Rather than post each review here on the BOOKS page, I’ll post what I’m reading here.
-Beneath that I’ll post the books I’ve finished reading and link to the full review.
+Rather than post each review on the BOOKS page, I’ll post what I’m reading here.
+Beneath that I’ll post the books I’ve finished reading and link to the full review (if warranted).
 Sound good?
 Here it goes…

 Personal Choice (FINISHED!) in 2017